Katatonia – City Burials

 Four years ago, O’Brother released Endless Light, which was the absolute highlight of their career.

-Now the band is ready with a follow-up, which not only marks the departure from Triple Crown Records after a three-album-run, but it also marks band’s first self-released album.
+Now the band is ready with a follow-up, which not only marks the departure from Triple Crown Records after a three-album-run, but it also marks the band’s first self-released album.

-The feeling of authenticity and wholehearted involvement is ever-present and while the heavier aspects are far fewer and feeling of a live performance is absent, there is darkness, intimacy and nonetheless massive intensity that in its own right makes up for it.
-And truth be told the approach fits the material to such a degree that one can’t help but think the approach from Endless Light, wouldn’t serve the songs as well.
+The feeling of authenticity and wholehearted involvement is ever-present and while the heavier aspects are far fewer and the feeling of a live performance is absent, there is darkness, intimacy and nonetheless massive intensity that in its own right makes up for it.
+And truth be told, the approach fits the material to such a degree that one can’t help but think the approach from Endless Light, wouldn’t serve the songs as well.

-This does, however mean that the album rocks far less and that might be a deal-breaker for some listeners.
-For the rest of us, we can just be grateful that the band is back with new material and that they are evolving as artist.
-Oh yeah, also that You and I, can proudly stand next to its predecessor, which just happens to be one of the finest releases of entire 2016.
+This does, however, mean that the album rocks far less and that might be a deal-breaker for some listeners.
+For the rest of us, we can just be grateful that the band is back with new material and that they are evolving as an artist.
+Oh yeah, also that You and I, can proudly stand next to its predecessor, which just happens to be one of the finest releases of the entire 2016.
 How about that?

 www.obrothermusic.net